Indoor Air Pollution can be Worse than Outside Air

 To reduce allergens and toxins in your child’s bedroom:

-- Purchase a HEPA room air purifier that reduces allergens, odors, gases and chemicals
+- Purchase a HEPA room air purifier that reduces allergens, odors, viruses, gases and chemicals

 - Encase pillows, mattresses and box springs with non-toxic 100% organic cotton dust-mite proof covers

 - Consider buying a non-toxic organic kids mattress

 - Reduce home humidity to under 50 percent to control mold growth